numba/numba/docs/source/developer/architecture.rst

 ------------------------------------

-If type inference succeeds in finding a Numba type for every intermediate variable, then specialized native code can (potentially) be generated.
+If type inference succeeds in finding a Numba type for every intermediate variable, then Numba can (potentially) generate specialized native code.
 This process is called *lowering*.
 The Numba IR tree is translated into LLVM IR by using helper classes from `llvmpy <http://www.llvmpy.org/>`_.
-The machine-generated LLVM IR can seem unnecessarily verbose, but the LLVM toolchain is able to optimize it quite easily into compact, efficient code.
+The  machine- generated LLVM IR can seem unnecessarily verbose, but the LLVM  toolchain is able to optimize it quite easily into compact, efficient code.

 The basic lowering algorithm is generic, but the specifics of how particular Numba IR nodes are translated to LLVM instructions is handled by the